-Option Description Is a list Indicates if the field offers a list of items using a standard Windows list box.
+The control of the co Option Description Is a list Indicates if the field offers a list of items using a standard Windows list box.
 Once the list box property has been applied to a field, it cannot be removed.
+Sort Multiple Values By Create Time Select this check box to have items in a multi list field remain in the order in which they were created.
+These items can not be moved up and down in the field.
 Constrain choices by val- ues in field When choosing an item for this field, TrackRecord filters the items shown according to this item.
 For example, the Fix by Milestone field in a Defect Report could be constrained by the Project field.
 Then, a list of Fix by Milestone Defects would be limited by Project.
 Create new items when adding to list (Only applicable for list fields) If selected, a new item of the labeled type is automatically created when the Add or Ins button is clicked, and deleted from the list when the item of that type is removed.
 Expand when viewing By default, non-list fields should be expanded inline, showing all of the sub-fields when viewing an item.
 Expand when printing By default, non-list fields should be expanded inline, showing all of the sub-fields when printing an item.
-Require check box in list items By default, list fields do not require a check box.
-VCS source files VCS source files list should be used and updated when checking files in and out from TrackRecord.